 Are you open to shorter periods of employment or do you prefer that workers stay the full season?Shorter periods of employment possible, Prefer full season

 Explain the room and board arrangements or describe options in your area4 bedroom house 2 baths fireplace, Freezers are full of beef to sell or eat.
-WE provide a house to stay in and your meals.
-Your own bathroom and bedroom, Gayle is a good cook. you would eat with me.
+Your own bathroom and bedroom, you would eat with me.
 We eat Organic Grass-fed Beef! the chickens are fed Organic feed.
 We are easy going outfit, no drugs.

 Please share three things you think people should know about living with you.We usually go to Church on Sunday.
 We put in long hours (12 hours a day sometimes).
 Then it rains and we do books or whatever needs done.You might take some time off.
 Calving season we check the cows real regular.
 If it is -20 below zero we need to get a few cows in barn.
 Seeding starts about half way through calving.
 We need to roll the hay ground in March.
 Then plowing in preparation for seeding.
 Cows go to summer pasture 10 June.
 Some time in there for recreation.
 Haying starts about 24th of June.
 Then we start harvesting end of July.
 Some breaks during harvest waiting for crops to ripen.
 26 October we need to gather cows and calves and bring home.
 We usually take interns with us wherever we go if they want to go.